OperationSpark/lodown/README.md

     3. When asked for your **git repository**, you will probably be given the correct url as the default, so just select this by pressing `return`, otherwise, provide **your forked GitHub repository's url**.

-5. Install the required test libraries by running the following command:
+5. Once you're done creating your `package.json` file, go to the command line and install the required test libraries by running the following command:

         npm install i -D mocha chai sinon istanbul